sdex/blog/_posts/2023-8-17-ExoPlayer-Clipping.md

 ---
 layout: post
 title: Play a media segment in a loop with ExoPlayer
+categories: [Android,ExoPlayer]
 ---

+ExoPlayer provides an easy way to play a selected part of a media that also works for live streams.
+We consider two ways to achieve it.

 I use `ExoPlayer` from [Media3](https://developer.android.com/jetpack/androidx/releases/media3), version `"1.1.1"`: